nnminh171298/TicTacToe/README.md

 ## Usage:

-If you want to try it immediately, you can find the executable file inside the zip file.
+If you want to try it immediately, you can find the executable file inside the zip file under release section.